 Learner Approved Motorcycle or commonly referred to as LAMS.
 This is an area we commonly asked by students who are Training for their Learners Permit at Ridetek, “What is the Best LAMS Motorcycle?”
-Of course it really does depend on your requirements and how much money you wish to spend.

 The range of machine is choose from is incredibly vast.
 Our suggestion is to go to a reputable Bike Dealer and try to test ride as many as you can.
 If you wish to travel long distance maybe you are not going to feel comfortable tucked up like a racer for a long distance.

 If you live inner city and are considering to commute on 2 wheels.
 Perhaps a scooter is the way to go.

 There are a total of seven different types of LAMS on the market.
 This means you have a good selection to choose from and as a result should be able to find the right style to match your riding ability.